bbye98/mdhelper/README.md

 install OpenMM prior to installing MDHelper since OpenMM is not available in PyPI.
 See the
-["Compiling OpenMM from Source Code"](http://docs.openmm.org/latest/userguide/library/02_compiling.html) for more section of the OpenMM User Guide for more information.
+["Compiling OpenMM from Source Code"](http://docs.openmm.org/latest/userguide/library/02_compiling.html) section of the OpenMM User Guide for more information.

-If you use Anaconda or Miniconda, it is recommended that you use the conda-forge channel to install dependencies.
+If you use Conda, it is recommended that you use the conda-forge channel to install dependencies.
 To make conda-forge the default channel, use

     conda config --add channels conda-forge